The First Temptation of the Swedes and a staple for the Swedish smorgasbord: Jansson's Temptation.

 Cut the onion into thin slices.

-Pour cream and milk over together with some of the brine from the anchovies.
+Pour cream and milk over the potatoes with some of the brine from the anchovies.
 Sprinkle the breadcrumbs and dot butter on the top.
-P

-or Matjes cakes (where canned matjes spiced herring works really well – also links to where you get them): http://www.nordstjernan.com/articles/3/24/
+or Matjes cakes (where canned matjes spiced herring works really well): http://www.nordstjernan.com/articles/3/24/